libpd/libpd/README.md

 For detailed instructions, see [Working with libpd in Xcode](libpd/libpd/wiki/Working-with-libpd-in-Xcode)

 If you are unfamiliar with how static libraries work or how to use them in Xcode, see [this useful tutorial](http://www.raywenderlich.com/41377/creating-a-static-library-in-ios-tutorial).

+_Note: libpd is tested with the release versions of Xcode.
+It is recommended that you avoid using beta or developer preview versions._

 Java Builds
 -----------